Vladimir Derer

 Vladimir Derer (1919–2014) was a British political activist in the Labour Party who escaped from Czechoslovakia in the late 1930s to live in Britain.
-For nearly four decades Vladimir was an important leader and strategist in the campaign to transform the Labour Party by making it more democratic and accountable to its members.
+For nearly four decades Derer was an important leader and strategist in the campaign to transform the Labour Party by making it more democratic and accountable to its members.
 He helped to form the Campaign for Labour Party Democracy (CLPD) in 1973 and was its secretary from 1974 until 2005.
-The CLPD is dedicated to introduce constitutional and rule changes and modernise the governance of the Party.
-Mandatory reselection of MPs and electoral college for the Leader were the most notable of many important democratic reforms implemented from the late 1970s until today.
+The CLPD is dedicated to introducing constitutional and rule changes and modernizing the governance of the Party.
+Mandatory reselection of MPs and electoral college for the Leader was the most notable of many important democratic reforms implemented from the late 1970s until today.

 Background and early years

-Vladimir was born in Bratislava, Czechoslovakia to Ivan Dérer, a lawyer and Social Democrat Minister who served in various governments, including Minister of Education and Minister of Justice, up to the 1938 Munich Pact.
+Derer was born in Bratislava, Czechoslovakia to Ivan Dérer, a lawyer and Social Democrat Minister who served in various governments, including as the Czechoslovak Minister of Education and was the Minister of Justice up to the 1938 Munich Pact.

-Vladimir's father was involved in the anti-fascist resistance in Prague but was arrested and sent to Theresienstadt which was a hybrid concentration camp and ghetto established by the German SS during World War II.
+Derer's father was involved in the anti-fascist resistance in Prague but was arrested and sent to Theresienstadt which was a hybrid concentration camp and ghetto established by the German SS during World War II.
 Ivan survived the war, becoming the Chair of the Czechoslovakian Labour Party, only then to be arrested and imprisoned by the Czech Communist Party after its consolidated control in 1948.

-Vladimir escaped to Britain just before the start of the second world War.
-Using his fathers’ contacts Vladimir was able to obtain a visa to allow him to stay in Britain, but those who travelled with him, including his Jewish girl friend were denied visas and she like most of the others perished.
-During the war Vladimir initially worked in an armaments factory then joined the army becoming an interpreter in prisoner of war camps.
-Following the war Vladimir worked as tourist guide, leading tours to Eastern Europe and also studied at the London School of Economics.
-It was there that Vladimir met his future wife Vera, a psychiatric social worker who later became a lecturer in sociology.
+Derer escaped to Britain just before the start of the Second World War.
+Using his father’s contacts, he was able to obtain a visa to allow him to stay in Britain, but those who traveled with him, including his Jewish girlfriend, were denied visas, and she, like most of the others, perished.
+During the war, Derer initially worked in an armaments factory, then joined the army, becoming an interpreter in prisoner-of-war camps.
+Following the war, Derer worked as a tourist guide, leading tours to Eastern Europe, and also studied at the London School of Economics.
+It was there that he met his future wife Vera, a psychiatric social worker who later became a lecturer in sociology.
 They married in 1951.